baseplate-admin/Blog/content/Django/How i fixed htmx redeclaration of let element with hx-boost.md

 })();
 ```

-So i modified my code like this :
+So I modified my code like this :

 ```typescript
 (() => {